In this section

 Please note LAQ reserves the right to modify the program.
 Practitioners should refer to the Preferred Access - Grants Online Home page for changes to scheduled events.

-Continuing Professional Development (CPD) papers from LAQ's CPD presentations are available to all preferred suppliers.
-If you have any questions, please email Library Services.
+Continuing Professional Development (CPD) papers from LAQ's CPD presentations are available through Grants Online to LAQ's preferred suppliers and Community Legal Centres only.

 It's the responsibility of suppliers of legal aid services to maintain their own individual records of attendance at CPD events.
 Legal Aid Queensland does not accept responsibility for the completion of schedules of CPD points as required by the rules of the Queensland Law Society or the Bar Association of Queensland.
 There are many other ways in which requisite points may accrue and practitioners should confer with their professional body.